Producers' Forum - Sighted Eyes|Feeling Heart

 Scribe Video Center is thrilled to present Sighted Eyes|Feeling Heart directed by Tracy Heather Strain (USA, 2017, 118 min)

 In the late 1950s, Lorraine Hansberry wrote “A Raisin in the Sun,” a play about the struggles of an ordinary Black family on Chicago’s South Side, and became the first female African-American playwright to be produced on Broadway.
 Nearly six decades later her acclaimed, groundbreaking play remains a beloved theatrical jewel, but the fascinating story of its author is not widely known.

 In Sighted Eyes|Feeling Heart, award-winning filmmaker Tracy Heather Strain explores the influences, life and work of this passionate writer and civil-rights advocate.
 Through interviews with those who knew her best, rare archival material, and the journals of the writer herself, Sighted Eyes|Feeling Heart, creates a nuanced portrait of an activist and artist whose words and ideas are as relevant today as they were when she first wrote them.

-Tracy Heather Strain has produced and directed several documentaries including films for PBS’s American Experience Series such as Unnatural Causes: Is Inequality Making Us Sick?, Race: The Power of an Illusion, and I’ll Make Me a World: A Century of African-American Art.
+Tracy Heather Strain has produced and directed several documentaries including films for PBS including Unnatural Causes: Is Inequality Making Us Sick?, I’ll Make Me a World: A Century of African-American Art. and the American Experience Series', Race: The Power of an Illusion.
 She is a co-founder of The Film Posse, a creative services studio and consulting firm in Boston, MA.
 A graduate of Wellesley College and Harvard Graduate School of Education, she also serves a Professor of the Practice in Media and Screen Studies at Northeastern University.